How to Make a Glitch Effect in Final Cut Pro

 As popular as it is with pretty much any category of video you see on the internet (and on TV for that matter), the glitch effect has become a staple in modern video editing, offering a visually striking and contemporary feel.
 Its ability to grab attention makes it ideal for everything from music videos and commercials to social media content.
 However, achieving this trendy effect in Final Cut Pro can seem daunting, especially for beginners or those used to a different editing suite.

 In this article, we tackle this challenge head-on, offering a comprehensive guide on creating compelling glitch effects in Final Cut Pro.
-The focus is not just on the ‘how’, but also on the ‘why’, ensuring you understand the purpose behind each step.
+The focus is not just on the "how," but also on the "why," ensuring you understand the purpose behind each step.
 We'll walk you through the process of creating glitch transitions between clips, applying the effect to text for enhanced visual appeal, and isolating and applying the effect to specific objects within your footage.
-These techniques are explained in a detailed, step-by-step manner, ensuring you can follow along regardless of your prior experience with Final Cut Pro.
+If you'd rather skip the manual work entirely, Envato Elements and Artlist both carry ready-made glitch transition packs you can drop straight into a project, but for everyone else, these techniques are explained in a detailed, step-by-step manner, ensuring you can follow along regardless of your prior experience with Final Cut Pro.

 Step 1: Positioning and Cutting Clips